- When and where does the event briefing take place?

 - What about meals prior and post trek each day?

 You will need to make arrangements for dinners and breakfast each morning.
-Please note that buses can leave very early in the mornings so make sure you eat before you leave.
+Please note that buses can leave very early in the mornings so make sure you eat before you leave, or carry sufficient snacks.

 - What if I have specific dietary requirements?

-When you register, please let us know if you have any specific dietary requirements and we will do us best to accommodate you.
+When you register, please let us know if you have any specific dietary requirements and we will do our best to accommodate you.

 - Will my mobile phone work?